Frequently Asked Questions

 That’s completely okay.
 You never have to talk about anything before you’re ready, and I’ll never push you to share more than feels safe.
 Many of my clients worry they’ll be expected to “spill everything” right away—especially the parts that feel tender, confusing, or hard to put into words.
 But therapy doesn’t work like that with me.
 We move at your pace, with your consent, and with a lot of gentleness (and sometimes even a little laugh-through-the-tears levity) along the way.

 What’s helpful to know is that deep healing doesn’t always require talking in detail about painful experiences.
-Approaches like Brainspotting and IFS-informed EMDR can be especially supportive when something feels too big, too emotional, or too “stuck” to talk through directly.
+Body-based approaches like Brainspotting, EMDR Therapy, and Walk & Talk Therapy can be especially supportive when something feels too big, too emotional, or too “stuck” to talk through directly.
 These methods allow us to work with your nervous system and the parts of you carrying the pain—even without diving into the specifics of the story.
 Clients often find relief without having to relive or retell anything they don’t want to.

 You’re always in the driver’s seat.
 If something feels off-limits, we honor that and get to know these protective parts through a method called Internal Family Systems.
 And when you are ready, we unpack things with care, curiosity, and the right amount of challenge to help you move toward the healing you’re seeking.
 My goal is for you to feel safe, supported, and fully in control of your pace.